LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 ### Software

 All of the software required for this class is free.
-You can use any operating system: Windows, Mac OS, or Linux.
+You can use any operating system: Windows, MacOS, or Linux.

 #### Software Required for Lab Assignments